bennadel/FeatureFlagsBookApp/README.md

     version: 13,
     createdAt: "2024-05-27T00:00:00",
     updatedAt: "2024-05-27T00:00:00",

     // The set of feature flags is shared across all environments.
 However,
-    // each feature will its own unique set of targeting rules.
+    // each feature will have its own unique set of targeting rules.
-    environments: [
+    environments: {
-        {
+        production: {
-            id: "production",
+            name: "Production",
-            name: "Production"
+            description: ""
         },
-        {
+        development: {
-            id: "development",
+            name: "Development",
-            name: "Development"
+            description: ""
         }
-    ],
+    },

     features: {
         "product-TICKET-13-feature-x": {
             type: "boolean",